david-a-parry/vase/README.md

                             affectation status can be read and dominant versus recessive/de novo inheritance models can be
                             inferred.

-      -gq GQ, --gq GQ       Minimum genotype quality score threshold.
-Sample genotype calls with a score lower than this threshold will be treated as no-calls.
-                            Default = 20.

-      -dp DP, --dp DP       Minimum genotype depth threshold.
-Sample genotype calls with a read depth lower than this threshold will be treated as no-calls.
-Default = 0.

-      -het_ab AB, --het_ab AB
-                            Minimum genotype allele balance for heterozygous
-                            genotypes.
-Heterozygous sample genotype calls
-                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
-Default = 0.

-      -hom_ab AB, --hom_ab AB
-                            Minimum genotype allele balance for homozygous
-                            genotypes.
-Homozygous sample genotype calls
-                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
-Default = 0.

-      -con_gq CONTROL_GQ, --control_gq CONTROL_GQ
-                            Minimum genotype quality score threshold for
-                            parents/unaffecteds/controls when filtering
-                            variants.
-Defaults to the same value as --gq but you may wish to set this to a lower value if, for example, you require less evidence from
-                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

-      -con_dp CONTROL_DP, --control_dp CONTROL_DP
-                            Minimum depth threshold for
-                            parents/unaffecteds/controls when filtering
-                            variants.
-Defaults to the same value as --dp but you may wish to set this to a lower value if, for example, you require less evidence from
-                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

-      -con_het_ab AB, --control_het_ab AB
-                            Minimum genotype allele balance for heterozygous
-                            genotypes.
-Heterozygous sample genotype calls
-                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
-Defaults to the same as --het_ab but you may wish to set this to a lower value if, for example, you require less evidence from
-                            controls/unaffected in order to filter a variant.

-      -con_hom_ab AB, --control_hom_ab AB
-                            Minimum genotype allele balance for homozygous
-                            genotypes.
-Homozygous sample genotype calls
-                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
-Defaults to the same as --hom_ab but you may wish to set this to a lower value if, for example, you require less evidence from
-                            controls/unaffected in order to filter a variant.

-      -con_ref_ab AB, --control_max_ref_ab AB
-                            Maximum genotype allele balance for
-                            parents/unaffecteds/controls with reference (0/0)
-                            genotypes when filtering variants.
-If you wish to count/exclude variants where controls/unaffecteds
-                            are called as homozygous reference but still have a low proportion of ALT alleles specify a suitable cutoff here.

       --n_cases N_CASES, -n_cases N_CASES
                             Instead of requiring a variant to be present in